5 Day Trips from Madrid (By Train)

 Insider tips: Crowds of tourists fill Toledo during the day, especially in summer.
 To experience the city in more serenity, stay overnight.

 Segovia’s top attraction is its stunning Roman aqueduct which cuts right through the middle of town.
 But the city is no one hit wonder.
-Its cathedral is a brilliant example of the late Gothic style and the Alcazar is an extraordinary castle with narrow towers and turrets, said to have inspired Disney’s Sleeping Beauty’s Castle.
+Its cathedral is a brilliant example of the late Gothic style and the Alcazar is an extraordinary castle with narrow towers and turrets, said to have inspired the castle in Disney’s Sleeping Beauty (find out about other amazing castles in Europe).
 Segovia’s dramatic setting on a rock escarpment overlooking the countryside only adds to its enticement.

 How to get there by train: Infrequent regional trains leave Madrid’s Atocha station taking a slow 2 hours to Segovia station, located a 15-min walk from the center.
 Frequent high-speed trains make the trip from Madrid Chamartin station in an impressive 28 minutes to Segovia-Guiomar, located 4.4 miles (7 km) from town.